veit/python-basics-tutorial/docs/editors.rst

 IDLE
 ----

-IDLE is the acronym for integrated development environment and combines an interactive interpreter with code editing and debugging tools.
-It is very easy to execute on the various platforms:
+:doc:`python3:library/idle` is the acronym for *Integrated Development and Learning Environment* and combines an interactive interpreter with tools for code editing and debugging.
+It is very easy to run on the various platforms:

 .. tab:: Linux/macOS